 Mobile Device Testing

 Increasingly we are finding companies moving more and more applications over for use on mobile devices, be they smart phones or tablets.
-In fact more people conduct queries from Mobile devices now, than from traditional Web sites.
+In fact more people conduct queries from Mobile devices now, than traditional Web sites.

 Once an application has gone live, it is very important to continue to see how well it is working, so allowing any required changes to be proactively implemented and keeping the user experience positive.